 Fibonacci System

-previous two.
-If you lose, you move to the next number in the sequence.
+The Fibonacci betting plan uses the Fibonacci numbers (like 1, 1, 2, 3, 5, 8).
+Your next bet is made by adding the last two bets together.
+If you lose, you move to the next number in the list.
 If you win, you go back two steps.

 - You start with a $10 bet